Classic Moscow Mule

 Frequently Asked Questions

-No one knows the true story behind the Moscow Mule, but here is the story I’ve seen reiterated several times online: In the 1940s, Americans didn’t like vodka and subsequently, wouldn’t drink it.
+No one knows the true story behind the Moscow Mule, but here is one I’ve seen reiterated several times online: In the 1940s, Americans didn’t like vodka and subsequently, wouldn’t drink it.

 Whatever actually happened resulted in a delicious sipper, traditionally served in a copper mug.
-(But please know that if you don’t have a copper mug, you can still enjoy one of these in a regular cocktail glass.)
+(But please know that if you don’t have a copper mug, you can still enjoy one of these in a regular cocktail glass, be it a tall glass or a collins glass.)

 I’ve read that the name was decided at random.
-I’ve also read that Moscow was used because Russians are known for their vodka.
-(Fun fact: Did you know the translation of vodka is “little water?”
+I’ve also read that Moscow was used because Russia is known for vodka.
+(Did you know the translation of vodka is “little water?”
 I did not!)

 YES!
 I was delighted to realize that previous twists on the Moscow Mule are delicious booze-free, and this one is the same.
 Leave out the vodka, mix up the other ingredients, then you’re good to go.